 Thank you for using Deskman, a security administration solution.
-Deskman resides on your system and it is accessible on your local network.
+Deskman resides on your system and is accessible on your local network.
 Please, read this documentation to learn how Deskman works.

 In this guide you will find detailed information about Deskman, how it works and how to set it up, among others.

 Deskman facilitates the protection of multiple workstations by integrating client and server.
 Install Deskman on as many systems as you need and all of them will share the same restrictions in no time.
+Deskman is also designed to protect single, isolated workstations.

 Deskman is really easy to install and use.
 There are no special requirements, no dependencies and no restrictive hardware limitations, except for a basic list of minimum requirements as seen below.